atom0s/XiPackets/world/server/0x00D2/README.md

 ## Description

-This packet is sent by the server when an item has been found and would be added to the treasure pool or be split amongst the party. _(This is used for items and gold found when defeating an enemy, opening a chest, identifying group based items, etc. Anything that would cause an item to be placed into the treasure pool or be split amoungst the party will use this packet.)_
+This packet is sent by the server when an item has been found and would be added to the treasure pool or be split amongst the party. _(This is used for items and gold found when defeating an enemy, opening a chest, identifying group based items, etc. Anything that would cause an item to be placed into the treasure pool or be split amongst the party will use this packet.)_

 ## Packet Layout